Editor’s note, July 16, 2017: We updated this story with new illustrations and new tips and tricks throughout.

 USB/HDMI cable noise

-I use a $200 external USB audio interface because it sounds a lot better than anything you’ll find on a motherboard.
-Believe me, if my old ears can hear the difference, there is one.
+I use external USB and Thunderbolt audio interfaces because they sound a lot better than anything you’ll find on a motherboard.
+Believe me, if my old ears can hear the difference—there is one.
 But when I first started using it, I would occasionally hear very faint static.
 For rather complicated reasons, current can leak into the shielding of USB cables which affects the signal.
 It was annoying.

 There are three methods for removing USB (and HDMI) cable noise.
 One is to use a cable with a ferrite noise suppressor sleeve (that big round slug at one end.
 You can also buy a clip-on ferrite noise suppressor).
 These are sometimes called a ferrite bead.